 Gomez receives a letter, from a mysterious man with an eyepatch, telling him to meet him at the top of his town, when he arrives a mysterious object appears in the sky; a cube.
 Gomez suddenly gains the ability to rotate the 2D world in which he lives, and must collect cubes and their counterpart, anti-cubes.

 As a puzzle-platformer, Fez gameplay is primarily map traversal, discovery, and item collection.
 Gomez can innately walk, jump, climb, ledge grab, drop through ledges, push, pick up, and throw items.
 During the opening sequence he gains the ability to rotate the perceived 2D world in 90 degree increments, around the vertical (Y) axis of the screen.
 This reveals that the environment is fully 3D in nature.
 Despite the ability to traverse multiple planes, Gomez can only move and interact with the 2D plane relative to the player, and will always migrate to the foreground layer when possible.
 For example, he cannot enter a doorway from the side, or when a background passage is obscured by a foreground object – even if Gomez is standing between them.
 He appears shadowed when in the background layer, and a silhouette when completely obscured behind the environment.
-(If you listen carefully, the music also becomes muffled.)
+(The music also becomes muffled.)

 Gomez has no health meter, and upon death (by fall or otherwise) he will immediately respawn on the last stable platform he stood on.
 He also retains momentum relative to the world while it is rotated: jumping to the right and then rotating 180 degrees will continue the momentum to the left, but rotating 90 degrees will stop all forward motion.